taylorlapeyre/lita-pullrequests/README.md

 Pull request summaries include three sections:

-1. Pull Requests that need a code review
+1. :heavy_exclamation_mark: Pull Requests that need a code review
-2. Pull Requests that are ready to be merged
+2. :thought_balloon: Pull Requests that need quality assurance
-3. Pull Requests that need quality assurance
+3. :white_check_mark: Pull Requests that are ready to be merged

 These are sorted based on GitHub labels attached to pull requests.
 You can configure your labels in your `lita_config`.